ashinkarov/brute-jit/README.md

 Currently shared-library code is just a wrapper around dlfcn, however, it can be replaced with a different mechanism, assuming that the interface is being preserved.

+Currently it will work under unix environment, but it should be fairly easy to add similar functionality for say windows.

 Suggestions and patches are always appreciated.